-The Community Center's next round of free computer classes will begin on March 18.
-To enroll, please phone the Community Center at 504.281.2512 or stop by the Community Center office after 9 AM on Monday, March 10.
-No registration will be accepted before 9 AM on March 10 and all classes are filled on a first-come, first-served basis.
+The Community Center's next round of free computer classes will begin on July 15.
+To enroll, please phone the Community Center at 504.281.2512 or stop by the Community Center office after 9 AM on Monday, July 7.
+No registration will be accepted before 9 AM on July 7and all classes are filled on a first-come, first-served basis.
 Class size is limited to 8 members for each class with a waiting list of 4 members.
 Classes will only be held if at least 5 people are registered.

 COMPUTER CLASS SCHEDULE